-The foundations work in close cooperation in around 30 countries.
-A number of projects to benefit the most vulnerable communities have been carried out thanks to support from bioMérieux.
+These two independent family foundations work in close cooperation to combat infectious diseases and to sustainably improve the quality of life and health of vulnerable populations, in particular mothers and children.
+In 2018, a number of projects to benefit the most vulnerable communities have been carried out thanks to support from bioMérieux.

 The Foundations work alongside local partners in countries where laboratories have been set up and countries affected by humanitarian crises.
 Health, hygiene, education and the development of socio-economic activities are the fields where initiatives are organized to improve living conditions and access to care for the most vulnerable populations, in particular mothers and their children.

 Developing access to healthcare for refugee, displaced and disadvantaged populations

 Laying the first stone of a mother and child health center to serve vulnerable Lebanese and refugee communities.

 Improving access to care for people in isolated areas of Bangladesh :

 - Funding and launching laboratory activities at the Shyamnagar Hospital and to provide training for lab personnel ;

 - Setting up of a center to provide care for children with disabilities on the island of Maeshkali.

 - As part of an equipment donation program, bioMérieux has donated BIOFIRE® FILMARRAY® and mini VIDAS® systems to the Mérieux Foundation to support initiatives that provide aid to the Rohingya refugees.